Apply for the AMTA National Board of Directors

 AMTA National Board Candidate Checklist

-For those being considered, applicants must meet the eligibility criteria and complete the application process.
-This includes:
+To be considered, candidates must meet the eligibility criteria and complete the application process.
+Find out what AMTA’s National Board application process entails.

 - Take four online courses and pass the corresponding online exams.